FAA puts out a call for pilots to test changes in Boeing jet

-They said the Federal Aviation Administration is asking that some of the pilots have relatively little experience on the Boeing 737.
-Testing will happen in flight simulators – not actual Max jets, which remain grounded – and is designed to determine how pilots handle the software.
+Testing will happen in flight simulators — not on actual Max jets, which remain grounded — and is designed to determine how pilots handle the software.
+Exact timing and details about the testing are unclear, but it will be done before the FAA recertifies the plane, according to one of the people.

-Boeing is rewriting the software, making it easier for pilots to control, after it pushed down the noses of two planes that crashed, killing 346 people.

 Boeing declined to comment.